Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 The Glock 43 is a small sub-compact carry pistol that is easy to use and carry.

-It’s slim and small overall, and can easily be holstered inside the waistband.
+It’s slim and compact, making it easy to holster inside the waistband.
 The pistol comes with a standard six-round magazine capacity and a Safe Action on other popular Glock pistols like the Glock 19 and Glock 26.

 The same great trigger

-I find that the G43 requires a more firm grip when firing to keep the little pistol on target, but that’s a common issue with these smaller single stacks — and certainly not unique to the Glock.
+I find that the G43 requires a firmer grip when firing to keep the pistol on target, a common issue with these smaller single stacks and not unique to the Glock.
 We cover the G43 in more depth in our hands-on review.

 An incredibly thin handgun